Jakeler/ble-serial/README.md

 18:36:12.291 | INFO | ble_interface.py: Device 20:91:48:4C:4C:54 connected
 18:36:12.637 | INFO | main.py: Running main loop!
 ```
 This log shows a successful start, the virtual serial port was opened on `/dev/pts/8`, the number at the end changes, depending on how many pseudo terminals are already open on the system.
-In addition it creates automatically a symlink to `/tmp/ttyBLE`, so you can easily access it there always on the same file, the default can be changed with the `-p`/`--port` option.
+In addition it automatically creates a symlink to `/tmp/ttyBLE`, so you can easily access it always on the same file, the default can be changed with the `-p`/`--port` option.

 Now it is possible to use any serial monitor program, just connect to that port, baud rate etc. does not matter, it will work with any value (settings are ignored, because it is only virtual).
 The software acts as transparent bridge, everything that is sent to that virtual port gets transmitted to the BLE module and comes out of the TX pin there.
 Same in the other direction, everything that the BLE module receives on the RX pin gets transmitted to the PC and shows up in the virtual serial port.
 This makes it also possible to add ble module to create a wireless serial connection with existing hard/software.

-As mentioned before, the start might fail because the ID is not in the list, then you can manually specify the correct characteristic ID like this:
+As mentioned before, the start might fail because the ID is not in the list, then you can manually specify the correct write characteristic ID like this:
 ```
 $ ble-serial -d 20:91:48:4c:4c:54 -w 0000ffe1-0000-1000-8000-00805f9b34fb
 ```

-Per default it does not explicitly subscribe to the read characteristic, because many modules (like HM-11) send notifications anyway.
-There are modules that require this though.
-If you don't receive any data then you have specify the uuid for reading with `-r`/`--read-uuid`, for example:
+Same for reading with `-r`/`--read-uuid`, for example:
 ```
 $ ble-serial -d 20:91:48:4c:4c:54 -r 0000ffe1-0000-1000-8000-00805f9b34fb
 ```